rlica/xia4ids/README.md

 # xia4ids
- XIA DGF Pixie-16 .ldf data file converter into ROOT and GASPware format for IDS
+ XIA DGF Pixie-16 .ldf data file converter into ROOT and GASPware format for IDS (The IDS Collaboration https://isolde-ids.web.cern.ch/ )

-## Authors
- * Razvan Lica, CERN - IFIN-HH, razvan.lica@cern.ch.
- * Khai Phan, University of Helsinky - CERN Summer Student Project 2020, khai.phan@tuni.fi.

 Initial version of the code: https://github.com/phandangkhai/pixie16ids.

 Parts of this code were modified from Pixie Acquisition and Analysis Software Suite (PAASS) https://github.com/pixie16/paass, which is licensed under the GNU GPL v.
 3.0.
 In particular, some classes are modified and adapted from PAASS of branch 'dev' at https://github.com/pixie16/paass/tree/dev/Analysis/ScanLibraries.

+## Authors
+ * Razvan Lica, CERN - IFIN-HH, razvan.lica@cern.ch.
+ * Khai Phan, University of Helsinky - CERN Summer Student Project 2020, khai.phan@tuni.fi.

 ## Installation and running
  1. Download via github.com or using the command line